Early Career Investigator Award

-Candidates should be working in Germany, Austria or the UK.
+Candidates should be working in Germany, Austria, Italy or the UK.
 Basic scientists should be no more than 8 years since completing their PhD.
 Doctors should be yet to complete their specialty training.
-Nurses should be no more than 10 years since commencing work in paediatric endocrinology or endocrinology.
+Nurses and pharmacists should be no more than 10 years since commencing work in paediatric endocrinology or endocrinology.

 The abstract should be in the field of adrenal insufficiency of any cause and should be formatted for the intended congress (ESPE or ECE).
 The intention is to make the award to the first author of work which is original and has not been presented elsewhere.

-The award is conditional on the abstract being accepted, and the recipient being available to attend the entire congress.
+The award is conditional on the abstract being accepted, and the recipient being available to attend the entire congress in person.

 Under the ABPI Code of Practice for the pharmaceutical industry (the ABPI Code), Diurnal is required to document and publicly disclose certain transfers of value made to health professionals, including information about the payments made in the Early Career Investigator Awards.